MA in Religious Studies

 If you are in any doubt about whether you possess these skills, you should consider taking one or two of our higher level undergraduate modules first.
-If you would like help to assess your preparedness you can contact our Student Registration & Enquiry Service for advice.
+If you would like help to assess your preparedness you can contact us for advice.

 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 60 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.